Does the Birth Family or the Adoptive Parent(s) name the baby?

 - Remember that there is often cultural significance in naming a child.
 Particularly if you are adopting outside of your culture or race, this knowledge will be important to you and your child.
 Birth parents, if you are someone who has a family or cultural custom in naming, communicate that to your adopting family.

 - While you are at this whole open communication thing, consider how you’ll work through the newborn photos at the hospital, baby’s first outfit, baby’s first bath or feeding, and who gets to keep the hospital mementos at discharge.

 As a reminder, adoption is different from biological parenting, or surrogacy.
 This is a unification of two families in the most intimate of ways.

 If anything you’ve read in this article feels triggering, or brings up emotions, ask yourself why?
 Give yourself some time and space to further explore your feelings about adoption and ownership, and the spirit of openness.

-Lastly, be proud of yourself as a birth parent and adoptive parent for taking the time to learn and having the desire to do adoption well.
-Kudos!
+Lastly, be proud of yourself as a expectant/birth parent or adoptive parent for taking the time to learn and having the desire to do adoption well.